electric-eloquence/fepper-cli/README.md

 #fepper-cli
-The command line interface for the Fepper front end rapid prototyping tool.
+The command line interface for the Fepper frontend rapid prototyping tool.

 Install this globally and you'll have access to the `fp` command anywhere within your [Fepper](https://github.com/electric-eloquence/fepper) instance.
 Use this to run all tasks associated with [Fepper](https://github.com/electric-eloquence/fepper).